-The aim is fluency and confidence.
-Park truth or reality to one side and encourage speakers to allow their imagination to free-wheel through the possibilities the topics present.
-In short, have fun and laugh while you learn!
+The aim is fluency and confidence!
+Park truth or reality to one side and encourage speakers to allow their imagination to free wheel through the possibilities the topics present.
+In short, have fun and laugh, while you learn!

-This list of impromptu speech topics is themed around books with extremely odd titles.
+This list of 16 impromptu speech topics is themed around books with extremely odd titles.

 (The titles are real.
 Google 'odd book titles' and all will be revealed!)

-I used them at my Toastmaster's Club recently.
-As a set-up I announced we were at a book fair.
-We were all writers of extraordinary works and as such it was our challenge to promote our book to would-be book sellers.
+To set it up the session I announced we were at a book fair.
+We were all writers of extraordinary works and as such it was our challenge to promote our book to the book sellers.

 Acronyms are abbreviations formed by taking the first letter of each word in a frequently used phrase.

 Ask your speakers to explain what the letters stand for, the history of the acronym and what derivations there are.
 Again, encourage flexibility.
-Answers need not be restricted by little trifles like truth!

 EOD |